 The Murray River region is not only magnificent in its natural diversity, it is a place steeped in Indigenous history, culture and spiritual significance.
 Today there are over 40 Aboriginal nations in the Murray-Darling Basin.
 Discover some of Australia's most significant Aboriginal sites and learn about the important relationship The Murray's traditional owners have with the ancient landscape.

-While there are different versions of Ngurunderi's story, the common theme is his long chase of the Murray cod (Ponde), towards the Murray mouth.
+While there are different versions of Ngurunderi's story, the common theme is that of his long chase of the Murray cod (Ponde), towards the Murray mouth.
 As Ponde swam to escape Ngurunderi's spear, the wide sweeps of his tail created its bends and turns.
 At last the giant fish arrived at Lake Alexandrina, the end of the Murray River.